 Skip to content ↓

-At Kendrick the importance of learning foreign languages is acknowledged and respected by all, including not only the challenges involved but also the benefits of these subjects.
+At Kendrick, the importance of learning foreign languages is acknowledged and respected by all.
 Students recognise from an early stage how learning German and the skills involved can be transferred to other areas of the curriculum and how valuable this is, from grasping the cases in Latin to understanding the origins of a high percentage of English words.
-Furthermore, with German as the most widely spoken language in Europe and Germany as the economic powerhouse of Europe and the third strongest economy worldwide, there are clear incentives for students to choose this subject.
+Furthermore, with German as the most widely spoken language in Europe and Germany as the economic powerhouse of Europe and the third-strongest economy worldwide, there are clear incentives for students to choose this subject.

 German lessons are fun, interactive and lively.
 Students are encouraged to join in from day one, so that they recognise for themselves how quickly they can learn to speak and understand how German sounds and works, by simply ‘having a go’.
-All four language skills are practised each lesson to enable students to develop their expertise in each area.
+All skills are practised routinely to enable students to develop their expertise in each area.

-We place great emphasis on trips to Germany to both develop speaking skills and also extend cultural and historical knowledge.
-In Year 10 the entire cohort goes on a six-day trip to the country of the language that they have chosen for GCSE.
-This is on a homestay basis.
-There is also a great opportunity for Sixth Formers to go on a week’s work experience in Germany with Halsbury.
+We place great emphasis on trips to Germany to both develop speaking skills and extend cultural and historical knowledge.
+In Year 10, the entire cohort goes on a six-day trip to the country of the language that they have chosen for GCSE.
+There is also a great opportunity for Sixth Formers to visit Cologne and Bonn at Christmastime and to go on a week’s work experience in Germany with Halsbury.

 What is studied at KS3?